YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. parsed-literal::
   \*\*\* TEMPLATES \*\*\*

 If you want to print the Global Directory, create a log file by executing LOG -ON= before executing the SHOW command.
 The -LOG command captures all the commands entered and output.
-You can print the log file if you want a hard copy record.
+You can print the log file if you want a hard-copy record.

 If you want to export the current Global Directory state, create a GDE command file with the SHOW -COMMAND -FILE=gde-command-file and run it in the target environment.